 It might be.
 In many cases, contractors start with a standardized contract, so some of the terms could be based on a typical job rather than the specifics of yours.
 You may be able to ask for somewhat lower initial payment or deposit.

-The ideal time to ask is during negotiations, before the contractor drafts the contract.
+The ideal time to ask is during negotiations (—an important part of the contractor hiring process), before the contractor drafts the contract.
 But they may be amenable to a minor contract alteration after the fact.
 Just know that their flexibility may be limited.